paul-nechifor/lemon-cake/readme.md

 These are some of the things I plan to do, ordered by priority and bunched into groups.

+- Must be able to override variables.

 - Add macros.
 - Introduce lambdas.

 - Write tests for broken programs (e.g.: `(+ 1`) and make sure they don't end up in an infinite loop.

 - Add a default script that's run.
-That would include things like the macro to expand `=`.
 This way large parts could be implemented in LemonCake instead of C/Assembly.

 - Consider interning some commonly used symbols.